takafumi291/ESSENCE/README.md

 See [tutorial](https://github.com/takafumi291/ESSENCE/blob/main/Tutorial.ipynb) for a quick example.

 ### Contacts:
-I am open to collaboration, e.g., any suggestion, feedback, or directly improving my codes.
+I am open to collaborations, e.g., any suggestion, feedback, or directly improving my codes.
 I am also happy to help with any difficulties you encounter using my codes.
 Feel free to contact me!

 Takafumi Tsukui: tsukuitk23_at_gmail.com